Polyandry in Tibet: Taxpayer families

 A "stem family" is one in which a married child is inextricably linked to his natal family in a common household.
 The "mono-marital principle" dictates that for each and every generation, one and only one marriage is permitted collectively among all the male siblings, and the children born out of this marriage are members of the family unit who have full legal rights.

 The family organization was based on these two patterns to avoid the partitioning of their estates.
 A generation with two or more conjugal families was seen as unstable because it could produce serious conflicts that could divide their corporate family land.
 As a matter of fact, Tibetan inheritance rules of family land, mainly based on agnatic links, did provide for each generation to partition the land between brothers, but this was ignored to prevent the estate unit from being threatened.
-Polygamous marriage, therefore arose as a solution to this potential threat.
+Polyandrous marriage, therefore arose as a solution to this potential threat.

 To elucidate, consider a family with two or more sons.
 Tibetan inheritance rules gave all males of the family, the right to claim a part of the family estate, so if each son took a different bride, there would be different conjugal families, and this would lead to the partitioning of the land among the different sons' families.
 To avoid this situation, the solution was a fraternal polyandrous marriage, where the brothers would share a bride.
 Bi-fraternal polyandrous marriages were more common than tri-fraternal or quadri-fraternal polyandry, because the latter forms of marriage were often characterized by severe familial tensions (reference missing).
 Different mechanisms were employed to reduce the number of sons within a household, such as making one son a celibate monk, or sending away a son to become an adoptive bridegroom to a family without male children.